tonytvo/blog-generator/content/blog/road-less-stupid/index.md

     - onboard effectively
     - measure consistently
     - coach continuously.
-- **build the organization chart/structure:** This cannot be overemphasized.
-It’s one of the differences between good companies and great companies.
-People or personnel must operate within a structure also known as the organizational chart.
-A structure gives support and provides protection to your business.
+- **Build the organization chart/structure:** This must be emphasized.
+It's one of the differences between good companies and great companies.
+People or personnel must operate within a structure known as the organizational chart.
+A structure gives support and protects your business.
 Most importantly, the structure must be outcomes/result oriented instead of roles, titles, or names.
 In other words, every role must have tasks, outcomes, and deliverables that are assigned to people, and excuses for non or under-performance are not allowed.

 - **Create a culture:** Culture is a way of life.
 As a CEO, whatever you put in place as a culture will run into the fabric of your business.
 You must show that you are accountable, you care, and have a deep desire for success.
 You cannot have a culture that is not practiced.
 A culture that is not upheld is a mere vision or mission plaque that you hang on the wall.
-  - how people talk to each other and treat one another is the essence of culture.
+  - how people talk to and treat one another is the essence of culture.

 - **Thinking Time**
-  - in light of 7 fundamental jobs of a CEO, where have I dropped the ball and what do I need to do differently to cause us to get better
+  - in light of 7 fundamental jobs of a CEO, where have I dropped the ball, and what do I need to do differently to cause us to get better
-  - as I'm thinking about the next 100 days and what I will do differently, what are the things, I must do less of to make room for the things I need to do more of?
+  - as I'm thinking about the next 100 days and what I will do differently, what are the things I must do less to make room for what I need to do more of?
   - if my team represents my leverage, what do I need to do or say to ensure their success?
   - starting and perfection are rarely simultaneous.
-What are the 3 things I could begin doing that would get me 80% of the way there?
+What three things could I begin doing that would get me 80% of the way there?
-  - what is the disipline I need to adopt to create the outcomes I want?
+  - what discipline do I need to adopt to create the desired outcomes?
-  - what is my specific measurable plan to improve our results?
+  - what is my specific, measurable plan to improve our results?
-  - where have I abdicated my responsibilities as a CEO and what do I need to do about it?
+  - where have I abdicated my responsibilities as a CEO, and what do I need to do about it?
   - where have I optimized for easy instead of outcomes?

 # A CRISIS IS A TERRIBLE THING TO WASTE